farihakhan/STAT545-hw-khan-fariha/hw_03/readme.md

       - Make up your own!
 Between the dplyr coverage in class and the list above, I think you get the idea.

  - Companion graphs

+#### **Progress report:**

+Difficulties:
+I spent a lot of time trying to format a list into my README doc, but I was still unable to get the output I was looking for.
+When making output tables using the kable() function, I found that using results='asis' displayed the info in plain linear text.
+I changed the chunk configuration to results='markup' to display the data is a cleaner format.